About Us

 - A surnames list

 All people who have an interest in African-American genealogy and history are invited to join MPAAGHS.
 Dues are $20 per calendar year.
-Checks made payable to MPAAGHS should be mailed to:
+Complete the form on the brochure and mail payment to the stated address.